 Campus Initiatives - Maine Learning Assistants

 MLAs are paid a stipend ($1000 per semester) to work approximately 10 hours per week to assist with instruction in large-enrollment science or math courses.
 Specific responsibilities include: (1) Assisting the lead instructor and TAs in the classroom and/or recitation sections, (2) Preparing for instructional duties, and (3) Participating in a one-credit STEM Education Seminar.
+(Tuition is paid by MainePSP; associated fees are the responsibility of the student.
+Click here for information about in-state and out-of-state fees.)

 - CHY 121 Introduction to Chemistry